yehudasa/rgw-object-broker/README.md

 Here is where naming collisions become confusing.
 All of the terms in this section are objects of the Service Catalog API Server.
-The terms here only represent the actual services provisioned in the External Service Provider by the actual Broker.
+The terms here are only Kubernetes' representation of the actual services provisioned in the External Service Provider.
+They are managed by the `SC-APISERVER` portion of the [control flow diagram](docs/diagram/control-diag.md).

+**NOTE: There is no Catalog object in the Service Catalog.
+It is represented as a set of ServiceClasses only!**

 - *ServiceBroker*

   Service Catalog representation of the actual Broker, usually located elsewhere.
   The Service Catalog Controller Manager will use the URL provided within the *ServiceBroker* to connect to the actual Broker server.
+  A *ServiceBroker* can offer many *ServiceClasses*.

 - *ServiceClass*

-Service Catalog representation of the *Catalog*.
+  Service Catalog representation of a *Catalog* offering.
 When a *ServiceBroker* is created, the Service Catalog Controller Manager requests the *Catalog* from the actual Broker.
-The response is a data structure in json format list all Services and Plans offered by the Broker.
+  The response is a json object listing all Services and Plans offered by the Broker.
-The Controller Manager processes this structure into a set of *ServiceClasses* in the API Server.
+  The Controller Manager processes this response into a set of *ServiceClasses* in the API Server.

-**NOTE: There is no Catalog object in the Service Catalog.
-It is represented as a set of ServiceClasses only!**
+  In this case, our *ServiceClass* is a provisionable object bucket.
+  A *ServiceClass* can provision many *ServiceInstances* of its class.

 - *ServiceInstance*

-Service Catalog representation of a provisioned Service Instance in the External Service Provider.
+  Service Catalog representation of a consumable service instance in the External Service Provider.
+  In this case, a single object bucket.
+  A *ServiceInstance* can have many *ServiceInstanceCredentials*, so long as the service supports this.
+  This enables a single instance to be consumed by many Pods.

 - *ServiceInstanceCredential*

   Service Catalog object that does not contain any authentication or coordinate information.
   Instead, when a *ServiceInstanceCredential* is created in the Service Catalog API Server, it triggers a request to the Broker for authentication and coordinate information.
-Once a response is received, he sensitive information is stored in a *Secret* in the same namespace as the *ServiceInstanceCredential*.
+  Once a response is received, the sensitive information is stored in a *Secret* in the same namespace as the *ServiceInstanceCredential*.

 ### What It Does
 This broker implements [OpenServiceBroker](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) methods for creating, connecting to, and destroying